geotrev/undernet/docs/javascript.md

 ```

 *NOTE: Some components, such as Modals in the above example, rely on a helper Utils class.
 If you end up deleting unnecessary components to keep your project clean, remember to keep `utils.js`.*

+### Tree Shaking

+If you're using webpack, [tree shaking](https://webpack.js.org/guides/tree-shaking/) is available by default and will allow you to import from the global `Undernet` object and webpack will discard any unused components.

 <p class="has-right-text">Is this article inaccurate? <a href="https://github.com/geotrev/undernet/tree/master/docs/javascript">Edit this page on Github!</a></p>